 2.1 Design concept:

+Please add……….Design and fabrication of the machine was done in…………workshop/lab/…of …with standardization…..

 The frame with high strength carries all the basic components of the machine – electric motor, drum, scraper and reservoir.
 Auxiliary component, which includes the Vacuum Pump, and filtrate receiver are connected to the drum through a pipe.
 A corrosion-resistant semi-cylindrical reservoir placed on the frame is to be used to contain the cassava mash reservoir.